 Music and the guitar became the main interest in my life when I discovered hard rock and heavy metal (despite, or possibly because of my Mum’s displeasure).
 I started writing my own songs and lyrics when I was around 15 years old and joined my first band when I was 16.
 Hard rock paved the way for me to discover the rock music of the seventies and the sixties.
 Further explorations into the roots of rock music taught me about blues.
 Blues, again, is also one of the the roots of jazz.

 Jazz and in particular a life changing Herbie Hancock concert in London motivated me to become a pianist.
 I had bought my first keyboard as a tool to compose and produce music, but, at that time, didn’t dream of becoming a performing pianist so late in life.
 However, piano improvisation got me hooked like nothing else in life.
 Consequently, my interest in jazz improvisation kept growing, and so did my appreciation of the beauty of the sound of the piano.
-More than anything, however, it is the orchestral nature of the piano, the possibility to play combinations of bass, harmonies, and melodies that, inevitably, turned the piano into my main instrument and greatest passion.
+More than anything, however, it is the orchestral nature of the piano, the possibility to play combinations of bass, harmonies, and melodies that, inevitably, turned the piano into my main instrument and greatest passion in life.

 Finally, writing my own songs made me want to become a better singer as well.
 While I always have loved singing, since I was a kid (and I had some choir training then as well) I only started with serious singing lessons around about the some time when I started performing as a singer not so many years ago.
 At present, I am the musical director of 2 choirs.

 I also had a little side career as a cognitive neuroscientist, where I wrote my PhD thesis about the neuroscience of learning.
 This knowledge obtained during my years of research about how the brain learns still informs my approach to teaching.